 As discussed in our report, The 2012-13 Budget: Unwinding Redevelopment, redevelopment had the overall effect of increasing state costs for K-14 education.
 For this reason, the state frequently required redevelopment agencies to shift some funds to support K-14 education.
 Under Proposition 22 (2010), however, the state no longer had the authority to require redevelopment agencies to shift property tax revenue to school districts.
 Facing considerable fiscal constraints and not authorized to shift funds from redevelopment for state fiscal relief as it had done in the past, the Legislature took a new approach as part of the state's 2011-12 budget.
-Specifically, the Legislature approved and the Governor signed Chapter 5, Statutes of 2011 (ABX1 26, Blumenfield), which dissolved all redevelopment agencies to avoid dissolution by voluntarily agreeing to make annual payments to school districts.
+Specifically, the Legislature approved and the Governor signed Chapter 5, Statutes of 2011 (ABX1 26, Blumenfield), which dissolved all redevelopment agencies.
+They also approved Chapter 6, Statutes of 2011 (ABX1 27, Blumenfield), allowing redevelopment agencies to avoid dissolution by voluntarily agreeing to make annual payments to school districts.
 The Supreme Court later ruled ABX1 27 unconstitutional, meaning all redevelopment agencies were subject to ABX1 26's dissolution requirement.